-- A non-climbable barrier placed along the property line, or within the same property as the pool, that is not less than 48 inches in height measured from grade on the side of the barrier opposite to the pool, and which isolates the pool from adjacent properties and the public way.
+- 1. A non-climbable barrier placed along the property line, or within the same property as the pool, that is not less than 48 inches in height measured from grade on the side of the barrier opposite to the pool, and which isolates the pool from adjacent properties and the public way.
 The barrier shall comply with the requirements for barriers in the International Swimming Pool and Spa Code. - 2.
 A power-operated pool cover that is listed as meeting the performance standards of ASTM F1346-91.

-Section 3109.4 is added to the Ventura County Building Code: 3109.4 Pool design and construction.
+3109.4 Pool design and construction.